 The villages in Neeti valley are accessible for only six to eight months due to adverse weather conditions.
 Many rare medicinal herbs mentioned in Charaka Samhita grow in this valley.
-The cave of Barfani Baba is about a kilometer before Neeti village and accessed on foot.
+The cave of Barfani Baba is about a kilometre before Neeti village and accessed on foot.
 One first offers prayers at Nanda Devi temple in Neeti village before trekking 700 metres to reach Timmersain Mahadev cave.
 This natural Shiva Linga of ice is very much like Baba Amarnath and is revered by the locals who call it as Amarnath of Uttarakhand.

 Locals say that a natural Shiva Linga forms in the winter season in the cave.
 The place from where the Shiva Linga is visible is called Babuk Udiyar.
 They also say that water keeps dripping from the hill on the Shiva Linga.
 A ten to twelve feet high Shiva Linga in ice is also formed in winter when snow freezes on it which is seen between December to January.
 The Shiva Linga melts in the summer returning to its original shape.

 A Shiva Linga in ice takes shape each year when the ice melts near this Shiva Linga.
 The height of this ice Shiva Linga is between two and a half to three feet and hence, the name Barfani Baba.